valosekj/ai-typing-assistant/README.md

 Hotkeys you can then press:

-- F9: Fixes the current line (without having to select the text)
+- F9: Fixes the current selection in English
-- F10: Fixes the current selection
+- F10: Fixes the current selection in Czech

 **Note**: You may get an error the first time saying `This process is not trusted!
 Input event monitoring will not be possible until it is added to accessibility clients`.
 On Mac, you need to add the script (IDE/terminal) both on accessibility and input monitoring.